Monday, April 22, 2024

 So who is Anthony Comstock?
-As the founder of the New York Society for the Suppression of Vice, which grew to nation-wide scope, he was to become America's top prig.
+As the founder of the New York Society for the Suppression of Vice, which grew to nation-wide scope, he was America's top prig.
 His chief aim was to block access to any and all information and or devices for birth control and/or abortion.
-Moreover, he and his zealous followers also campaigned to stamp out “obscene” books, “dirty” pictures, sex toys and anything else thought to inflame the nation's genitalia.
+But, he and his zealous followers also campaigned to stamp out “obscene” books, “dirty” pictures, sex toys and anything else thought to inflame the nation's genitalia.

 Comstock's modus operandi was brazen.
 He and his anti-vice crusaders conducted patently illegal vigilante raids on retailers.
-Storming into targeted stores, they brazenly "confiscated" and handed over to police: “bad books” and “articles made of rubber for immoral purposes and used by both sexes.”
+Storming into targeted stores, they "confiscated" and handed over to police: “bad books” and “articles made of rubber for immoral purposes and used by both sexes.”
 Then, emboldened by the popularity of this extra-legal campaign, Comstock launched a national movement to criminalize sex education of any kind, as well as sex toys, racy illustrations and “bad books.”

-His campaign was highly successful.
+Despite the persistent muttering in people's loins, his campaign was highly successful.
 Sensing electoral opportunity, politicians of every kind quickly gained enthusiasm for banning "smut."
 In fact in 1873, largely in response to Comstock's crusade, Congress passed, without debate mind you, the "Act for the Suppression of Trade in, and Circulation of Obscene Literature and Articles of Immoral Use."
 This "Comstock Act" outlawed all forms of sex education, particularly as it pertained to preventing or interrupting conception, as "obscene."
 One is reminded of the following: "Everybody likes to see somebody else caught for the vices practiced by themselves."
 Marya Mannas, More in Anger (1958

 Here is an excerpt from this statute: "Whoever … shall sell, or lend, or give away, or in any manner exhibit … or shall otherwise publish … or shall have in his possession, any obscene book, pamphlet, paper, writing, advertisement, circular, print, picture, drawing or other representation, … or instrument … of an immoral nature, or any drug or medicine, or any article whatever, for the prevention of conception, or for causing unlawful abortion, or shall advertise the same for sale, … shall be deemed guilty of a misdemeanor, and, on conviction thereof, he shall be imprisoned at hard labor in the penitentiary for not less than six months nor more than five years for each offense, or fined not less than one hundred dollars nor more than two thousand dollars, with costs of court."
 (That's not less than $2,200 and not more than $58,000 in today's dollars.)